-Governmental funds are used to account for all or most of a government's general activities, including the collection and disbursement of ear-marked monies (special revenue funds), capital outlay (capital projects funds), and the servicing of long-term debt (debt service funds).
-The General Fund is used to account for all activities of the general government not accounted for in some other fund.
+Governmental funds are used to account for all or most of a government's general activities, including the collection and disbursement of ear-marked monies (special revenue funds), the acquisition or construction of general fixed assets (capital projects funds), and the servicing of general long-term debt (debt service funds).
+The general fund is used to account for all activities of the general government not accounted for in some other fund.

-The County utilizes the special revenue fund type of the governmental fund category to report its financial activity of the Transportation Development Act Funds.
+The County of Placer utilizes the special revenue fund type of the governmental fund category to report its financial activity of the Transportation Development Act Funds.
 This includes accounting for the Transportation and Pedestrian & Bike funds.